SheetJS supports reading and writing a number of spreadsheet file formats.

-DBF is really a typed table format: each column can only hold one data type and each record omits type information.
+DBF is a typed table format: each column can only hold one data type and each record omits type information.
 The parser generates a header row and inserts records starting at the second row of the worksheet.
 The writer makes files compatible with Visual FoxPro extensions.

 Multi-file extensions like external memos and tables are currently unsupported,

 limited by the general ability to read arbitrary files in the web browser.
 The

 Symbolic Link (SYLK)